 Gingivostomatitis [jin-je-vo-sto-ma-ti-tis]

 What a mouthful of a name!
 (No pun intended.)
 Gingivostomatitis is a fancy way to talk about inflammation of the gums.
 It’s characterized by atrophic (terrible clinical term, we know) gums that readily bleed and appear either abnormally pale and dry or shiny and red.
 Other symptoms include canker sores, bad breath, fever, and swollen lymph nodes.
-Caused by hyposalivation (i.e. reduced saliva production), gingivostomatitis does not affect underlying connective tissue and bone.
+This condition is caused by bacterial and viral infections, and poor oral hygiene.

 Periodontitis